 Gastrointestinal: Abdominal pain (7%), vomiting (6%)

 Respiratory: Bronchospasm (3%; patients experienced ≥15% reduction in FEV1)

-<1% (Limited to important or life-threatening): Arthralgia, facial rash, facial swelling, hypersensitivity reaction, joint swelling, pharyngeal edema
+<1%, postmarketing, and/or case reports: Arthralgia, facial rash, facial swelling, hypersensitivity reaction, joint swelling, pharyngeal edema

 Concerns related to adverse effects: